openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 # Installing OpenAPS on your rig with an already-flashed-Edison

+*This page assumes you have a pre-flashed Edison.
+Don't have a pre-flashed Edison?
+Follow the steps for flashing on (a) [all-computers page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html) (with the most comprehensive [troubleshooting section](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html#troubleshooting)); b) the [Mac-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/mac-flash.html); or c) the [Windows-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/PC-flash.html)), then come back here before installing wifi and other steps, which is easier to do following this page's flow.*

 ### Prep Steps
 * **PC users:** [follow these instructions to get PUTTY and plug in your rig](windows-putty-prep.md).
 Then, follow the rest of the instructions below.